 - The most critical issue in the case is likely to be whether the abnormal stress test warranted a trip to the emergency room.
 The most effective medical approach to preventing the patient's death in a case like this is early detection and treatment.
 The primary tool used to detect acute coronary disease is a stress test followed by confirmation with coronary arteriography which is what the family's lawyers are going to argue at trial.

 - Heart attack is leading killer of Americans.
 Approximately 1.5 million of us have heart attacks.
-One-third of those heart attacks end in death and most cannot be avoided.
+One-third of those heart attacks end in death, and most cannot be avoided.
 Still, too many people with had chest pain and other warning symptoms and could have been saved with prompt attention, diagnosis, and treatment.

 - The failure to diagnose a heart attack accounts for one-fifth of all malpractice payouts against emergency rooms.
-While this is not at ER case, the target defendants are internists and cardiologists which is very typical.
+While this is not an ER case, the target defendants are internists and cardiologists which is very typical.

 - Montgomery County

 - Kaiser Foundation Health Plan of the Mid-Atlantic States, Inc.